Where can I find published data on squirt (CB deflection) values for various cues?

 NOTE – The “pivot point” data below is the “effective pivot length” for the given shot distance, shot speed, cue elevation, amount of sidespin, and conditions.
 It is not the natural pivot length of the shaft.

-If you are curious about a shaft or cue not on the list above, the easiest way to compare CB deflection is to perform the simple natural pivot length test for each shaft or cue.
+If you are curious about a shaft or cue not on the list below, the easiest way to compare CB deflection is to perform the simple natural pivot length test for each shaft or cue.
 These numbers should be consistent regardless of who is doing the testing.

 HOW AND WHAT WE TEST